PixelSteganalysis: Pixel-wise Hidden Information Removal with Low Visual Degradation: Abstract

 \section{Abstract}

-It is difficult to detect and remove secret images that are hidden in natural images using deep-learning algorithms.
-Our technique is the first work to effectively disable covert communications and transactions that use deep-learning steganography.
-We address the problem by exploiting sophisticated pixel distributions and edge areas of images using a deep neural network.
-Based on the given information, we adaptively remove secret information at the pixel level.
-We also introduce a new quantitative metric called destruction rate since the decoding method of deep-learning steganography is approximate (lossy), which is different from conventional steganography.
-We evaluate our technique using three public benchmarks in comparison with conventional steganalysis methods and show that the decoding rate improves by 10 $\sim$ 20$\%$.
+Recently, the field of steganography has experienced rapid developments based on deep learning (DL).
+DL based steganography distributes secret information over all the available bits of the cover image, thereby posing difficulties in using conventional steganalysis methods to detect, extract or remove hidden secret images.
+However, our proposed framework is the first to effectively disable covert communications and transactions that use DL based steganography.
+We propose a DL based steganalysis technique that effectively removes secret images by restoring the distribution of the original images.
+We formulate a problem and address it by exploiting sophisticated pixel distributions and an edge distribution of images by using a deep neural network.~Based on the given information, we remove the hidden secret information at the pixel level.
+We evaluate our technique by comparing it with conventional steganalysis methods using three public benchmarks.
+As the decoding method of DL based steganography is approximate (lossy) and is different from the decoding method of conventional steganography, we also introduce a new quantitative metric called the destruction rate (DT).
+The experimental results demonstrate performance improvements of 10--20$\%$ in both the decoded rate and the DT.